 Primary Care Provider or PCP means a Physician or Medical Practitioner who sees the Member for most health problems.
-Primary Care Providers include but are not limited to family practitioners, general practitioners, pediatricians, obstetricians and/or gynecologists, or internist Your Primary Care Provider must be capable of and licensed to provide the majority of primary health care services required by each Member.
+Primary Care Providers include but are not limited to family practitioners, general practitioners, pediatricians, obstetricians and/or gynecologists, or internists.
+The Primary Care Provider for each member must be capable of and licensed to provide the majority of primary health care services required by the Member.
+Hospital Based Primary Care Providers (those practicing on a hospital campus or co-located within a hospital) may charge a facility fee in addition to any charges for Covered Services.
+Facility fees are payable by you and will be applied to your deductible.